JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 ## `getindex` and `view`

-The following list specifies return types of `getindex` and `view` operations depending on argument types.
+The following list specifies the behavior of `getindex` and `view` operations depending on argument types.

 In particular a description explicitly mentions that the data is *copied* or *reused without copying*.